targeting pixel

 • Present research at conferences

-• Attend dinners with visiting guest and speakers
+• Attend dinners with visiting guests and speakers

 • Participate in special honors social activities and trips